Donald Sutherland: Artistry and legacy

-Throughout his life, multiple sources have considered Sutherland as being one of the greatest actors to have never been nominated for an Academy Award.
+Throughout his life, multiple sources have considered Sutherland one of the greatest actors never to have been nominated for an Academy Award.
 He was given the Academy Honorary Award during the 90th Academy Awards in 2017.

+In 2014, he established the Donald Sutherland Award for Best Performance through a donation to Hart House Theatre at the University of Toronto, where he had previously studied.
+The award is given each year to a University of Toronto student in recognition of outstanding acting at the Hart House U of T Drama Festival.

-In 2023, Sutherland told The Canadian Press that he had not spent much time reflecting on the legacy of his career, stating "You know, it's over or very nearly over, so I guess I got to get down to thinking about it."
+In 2023 Sutherland told The Canadian Press that he had not spent much time reflecting on the legacy of his career, stating "You know, it's over or very nearly over, so I guess I got to get down to thinking about it."
 Viking Canada is set to publish his memoir, Made Up, But Still True, which was originally scheduled to be published on November 12, 2024.
 However, it has been pushed back to February 3, 2026 on the date of its intended release.
+In October 2025, Penguin Random House (which was set to publish the memoir in the US through its Crown Publishing Group imprint) sued the actor's estate over the memoir, citing that Sutherland's family has deliberately blocked its manuscript and preventing the book from reaching publication, seeking a return of $400,000.
 Following his death, the City of Saint John, his birthplace and childhood residence, opened a condolence book signing to the public.

 The long list of Sutherland's roles and accomplishments shows a man who understood emotion well.
 But it's this marriage of suspicion and empathy, human feeling and the fear of humanity gone wrong, that secured his place in acting history and made him an uncommon kind of star.
 He didn't disappear into a role, not exactly; he was too distinctive for that.
 More often, the role disappeared into him, and the result was something unforgettable".